karinapovsteva1920/mindoc/_mindoc_media/introduction_img_2.md

 layout: image_description
 ---

-_title: Cute doggo with kitties
+_title: Cute horse with a cat
 description: Photo of an American photographer used as a postcard
 creator: Harry Whittier Frees
 _date: "1914"